For Christ plays in ten thousand places,

 We at Grace Church have been challenged to learn to tell the story of our Christian faith without being able to point at the walls of a church building as evidence that such a narrative exists.
 We are learning about the beauty and joy of being created by Love, of being forgiven and redeemed by Love in Christ, and of being a part of the working out of Love’s future by the Spirit.
 This narrative of faith is carried in our hearts out into the world.

 Still we love our liturgical heritage and work very hard to create a holy worship service without the visible support of a sanctuary space.
 Since 2008 we have had the courage and guidance to experiment with how we “do” church and the temerity to set aside the immediate goal of getting back into a church building.
-In 2020, the pandemic closure of worship services has flexed our liturgical imaginations even further as we pivoted to “Virtual Worship” on Zoom.
-The technological learning curve has been steep but the abundance of gifts and our capacity for adaptation has not only provided us with a new way of being together for worship and meetings, but we now have a way to include some of our home-bound parishioners in worship and meetings after the restrictions for social gatherings are no longer in place.
+Because of the pandemic we discovered that “Virtual Worship” on Zoom allows us to include some of our home-bound parishioners in worship and meetings.
+We continue the practice of a “hybrid” worship and meeting model.

 Because we have fewer younger members in an increasingly secular part of the country, we want to find new ways to help young and unchurched people meet their spiritual needs for joy, comfort, and God’s loving presence in their lives.
 Becoming a church without a steeple and a community that literally plants seeds has been a great gift to our own spiritual lives.
 Could you embrace this mission with us?